 - Insulated batting: (1) 10 1/2″ square Insul-Bright batting

 - Quilt batting scraps: (2) 10 1/2″ squares

-- Rotary cutter and drinking glass to round corners
+- Rotary cutter (Olfa 60 mm rotary cutter) or an electric rotary cutter and drinking glass to round corners

-1. Stack your pot holder materials like this: Backing fabric, right side down.
+Stack your pot holder materials like this: Backing fabric, right side down.
 On top of that, place a 10 1/2″ batting square, then insulated batting, then another layer of batting.
-Spray baste these together, or pin in a few places if you prefer.
+Spray baste these together or pin them in a few places if you prefer.

-2. Place one of your fabric strips right side up on the batting, going from corner to corner.
+Place one of your fabric strips right side up on the batting, going from corner to corner.
 Place another strip on top of that, right side down.
+Stitch a straight line 1/4″ from one long edge of the strips, sewing through the entire stack.
 Hold these in place while you run over to your sewing machine.
-Stitch a straight line 1/4″ from one long edge of the strips, sewing through the entire stack.

-4. Your pot holder should look something like this.
+Your potholder should look something like this.
 Now take your ruler and trim it to 10″ square.

-5. Take a drinking glass, Mason jar lid or other round object and use it to round off 3 corners using your rotary cutter.
+Take a drinking glass, Mason jar lid, or other round object and round off 3 corners using your rotary cutter.

-I hope you enjoyed this quilt-as-you-go pot holder tutorial, and if you are in need of some new, cute fabric, check out Craftsy’s sewing kits!
-They come with a fabric and pattern… so convenient!
+I hope you enjoyed this quilt-as-you-go pot holder tutorial, and if you require some new, cute fabric, check out Craftsy’s sewing kits!
+They come with fabric and pattern… so convenient!